-- 7. In making any decision which affects a licence, the Licensing Team will review all relevant information to determine whether the business is compliant with the licensing standards.
-This may include: - The inspection report (where an application or compliance inspection has been conducted) as well as any other evidence that has been submitted or obtained in support of the inspection, - Information received from other Government departments and agencies (including the police and authorities in other countries), or - Information submitted by applicants or licence holders (including when a licence is being renewed). - 8.
+- 9. In making any decision which affects a licence, the Licensing Team will review all relevant information to determine whether the business is compliant with the licensing standards.
+This may include: - The inspection report (where an application or compliance inspection has been conducted) as well as any other evidence that has been submitted or obtained in support of the inspection, - Information received from other Government departments and agencies (including the police and authorities in other countries), or - Information submitted by applicants or licence holders (including when a licence is being renewed). - 10.
+As part of the licence decision process, the GLA may write to an applicant or licence holder and request further information. - 11.
+The Licensing Team may also make an interim licence decision.
+Where an interim licence decision is made, the Licensing Team will outline its provisional conclusions where it considers a Licensing Standard or Standards to have been failed.
+A request will be made for an explanation and / or supporting evidence in order for the matter to be considered further. - 12.
+An interim licence decision is not the final decision of the Licensing Team.
+The GLA will review all of the relevant information and evidence provided prior to making its final licence decision. - 13.
 This evidence is used to determine the business's level of compliance with the licensing standards.
 Each standard has an associated points score.
 The scoring system determines whether the applicant or licence holder is complaint with the licensing standards.
-The review by the Licensing Team will result in an overall score. - 9.
-Standards designated as "critical" are worth 30 points.
-All other standards are worth 8 points, except licensing standard 1.4 which can score up to 16 points.
-There are three possible outcomes:
+The review by the Licensing Team will result in an overall score.